dotbitHQ/dotbithq.github.io/faq.md

 ### Why do I only need a signature to manage my account but no need to pay network fees?
 Is .bit management centralized?

 The management of .bit is decentralized.
 For each operation when managing your .bit account, it will require signature and cost network fees.
-The network fees are included in the storge fees you paid when register your account, and these fees are sufficient to perform tens of thousands of administrative operations on the .bit account.
+The network fees are included in the storage fees you paid when registering your account, and these fees are sufficient to perform tens of thousands of administrative operations on the .bit account.

 ### What is Anti-Squatting?
 What is the principle of anti-squatting?

 On the blockchain, all the operations from a user are public and transparent.
-Therefore, when a user wants to register a certain .bit account and the corresponding transaction is still in the memory pool and not packed into the block, other people are able to see what account this user wants to register.
-Others can grab the account by immediately issuing a transaction with a higher gas fee to get miners to package the transaction first, and then sell the account at a higher price to people who really want it.
+Therefore, when a user wants to register a certain .bit account and the corresponding transaction is still in the memory pool and not packed into the block, other people can see what account this user wants to register.
+Others can grab the account by immediately issuing a transaction with a higher gas fee to get miners to package the transaction first, and then sell the account at a higher price to people who want it.
 Preventing robocalls is to prevent such behaviors as much as possible.

-In order to prevent squatting behaviors, the .bit contract requires a two-step process, corresponding to two transactions, for registering a new account.
+To prevent squatting behaviors, the .bit contract requires a two-step process, corresponding to two transactions, for registering a new account.

 1. **Apply for registration in private**: Hash the account to be registered with the registrant's public key, send the first transaction, and place this hash on the blockchain
 2. **Reveal the account name on the chain**: Initiate a registration request, exposing the account name to be registered and carrying the hash from the previous step, while the contract requires the hash to reach a mature state, i.e. the last transaction has been packed into the block and reached a certain number of confirmations.